-The largest Medieval manuscript in the world, believed to have been the work of a single monk in Bohemia (in modern Czechia), it’s not its 620 pages at three-feet in size that makes it remarkable; it’s the Devil contained therein.
+The largest Medieval manuscript in the world is believed to have been the work of a single monk in Bohemia (in modern Czechia).
+Nevertheless, it’s not its 620 pages at three-feet in size that makes it remarkable; it’s the Devil contained therein.

 Everything within the book was handwritten by a single, anonymous monk.
 The National Library of Sweden puts this massive undertaking into perspective:

 “If the scribe worked for six hours a day and wrote six days a week this means that the manuscript could have taken about five years to complete.
 If the scribe was a monk he may only have been able to work for about three hours a day, and this means that the manuscript could have taken ten years to write.
 As the scribe may also have ruled the lines to guide the writing before he began to write (it probably took several hours to rule one leaf), this extends the period it took to complete the manuscript.
 The scribe also decorated the manuscript, so this all means that the manuscript probably took at least 20 years to finish, and could even have taken 30.”